 Software developers at Collabora later refactored the library to provide both STUN and ICE APIs.
-Collabora made the library compatible with libjingle's ICE specification, as well as ICE Draft 19, MSN 8.x and WLM 2009 ICE specifications.
+In addition to supporting the RFC 5245 standard, Collabora made the library compatible with libjingle's ICE old specification, as well Microsoft Lync (ex Office Communicator).
 Collabora also enhanced libnice to support proxies and TURN relays.
-More recently, Collabora have improved TCP-like connections over libnice to support encryption with TLS, contributing new features to the underlying GLib utility library in order to achieve this.
+More recently, Collabora improved TCP-like connections over libnice to support encryption with TLS, contributing new features to the underlying GLib utility library in order to achieve this.
 Collabora also implemented new methods for integrating libnice with poll loops in programs.

 As part of our work on libnice, Collabora added Internet Gateway Device (IGD) support to the GUPnP project, which is the leading implementation of the UPnP specification for Linux and Unix systems.

 To read API documentation, download releases, or read the Libnice mailing list, refer to the project wiki.
 The source tree includes a TODO file, in case you want to get involved in the development of this library, or learn more about its future.